Exodus 16:36

 and the omer is a tenth of the ephah.

-Exodus 16:16 This is what the LORD has commanded: 'Each one is to gather as much as he needs.
-Take an omer for each person you have in your tent.'"
+This is what the LORD has commanded: 'Each one is to gather as much as he needs.
+You may take an omer for each person in your tent.'"

-Numbers 28:5 together with a grain offering of a tenth of an ephah of fine flour mixed with a quarter of a hin of oil from pressed olives.
+along with a tenth of an ephah of fine flour as a grain offering, mixed with a quarter hin of oil from pressed olives.

 Now an omer is the tenth part of an ephah.